Here's what our

 Lidia is a Sustainability Analyst.
 She drives research and data analysis related to SureHarvest sustainability solutions, leveraging industry tools and best practices.
 Lidia also provides technical support to inform sales and marketing efforts, and implements Sustainability Management Information Systems in support of client programs.
 Lidia specializes in environmental sustainability, with an emphasis on renewable energy, greenhouse gas emissions, and climate change mitigation.
 Lidia received her M.Sc. degree in Economics and Policy of Energy and the Environment from University College London and a BA degree from Bard College.

-Nathan is the Senior Vice President of Client Solutions.
-He leads the company's business development process and guides new clients through the design and implementation planning phases of a project life cycle.
-Nathan identifies opportunities for greater collaboration with industry groups, trade associations, and partner organizations.
+Nathan is the Senior Vice President, Client Solutions.
+He leads the company's business development process and guides new clients through the planning, design, and implementation phases of a project life cycle.
+Nathan identifies opportunities for greater collaboration with key clients and partner organizations.
 His industry engagement has focused on sustainable sourcing, with an emphasis on raw material sourcing initiatives designed to promote continuous improvement with production practices and traceability in the food and agriculture value chain.
-Starbucks’ C.A.F.E.
-Practices and Ferrero Farming Values are key programs he launched and managed.
-He has also partnered with non-profit standard owners, Fair Trade USA and Equitable Food Initiative, in the development of and implementation of their agricultural production third-party certification programs.
-Other notable work includes supporting the The Nature Conservancy’s 4R Certification program from a pilot to implementation stage.
+Recently, he has led SureHarvest's efforts to expand the relevance of its products and solutions to row crops and milling operations in the midwestern region through partnerships with agribusinesses and trade associations.
+He also represents the SureHarvest division as part of the corporate sales and business development team at Where Food Comes From.
 Nathan received a MA degree in Latin American Studies, with concentrations in Geography and Environmental Studies, from the University of Arizona and holds a BA degree from the University of Washington.

 Christopher Van Coops